Hardback

 More Information

-Learning, Digital Skills and the Global South is an excellent resource for scholars of development economics, innovation economics and information technology.
-It is also an invigorating read for policy makers in developing countries in making future decisions drawing on a wider variety of analytical frameworks and methods than is usually the case.
+Learning, Digital Skills, and the Global South is an excellent resource for scholars of development economics, innovation economics, and information technology.
+It is also an invigorating read for policy makers in developing countries to make future decisions drawing on a wider variety of analytical frameworks and methods than is usually the case.

-Learning, Digital Skills and the Global South is an excellent resource for scholars of development economics, innovation economics and information technology.
-It is also an invigorating read for policy makers in developing countries in making future decisions drawing on a wider variety of analytical frameworks and methods than is usually the case.
+Learning, Digital Skills, and the Global South is an excellent resource for scholars of development economics, innovation economics, and information technology.
+It is also an invigorating read for policy makers in developing countries to make future decisions drawing on a wider variety of analytical frameworks and methods than is usually the case.

 Critical Acclaim